VES CLI Utility

 If the Vault Item is shared with any lost Vault Key, -U will reshare the item with the currently active key for the target Vault.

-All Stream Cipher actions require -o to select the Vaut Item that stores the symmetric cipher key, and can be combined with other Vault Item options.
+All Stream Cipher actions require -o to select the Vault Item that stores the symmetric cipher key, and can be combined with other Vault Item options.

 Create a new stream cipher key for ALGO.